mattermost/docs/source/install/mattermost-omnibus.rst

 Can I use an Omnibus server as part of a cluster?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No, Omnibus has been designed to be a self contained Mattermost platform, so it contains and expects all the necessary components to be in the same server.
+No, Omnibus is designed to be a self-contained Mattermost platform, so it expects all the necessary components to be in the same server.

 Where can I get help?
 ^^^^^^^^^^^^^^^^^^^^^